 Lost or Stolen Equipment If the above equipment is stolen, I will file a police report and notify GPA within 10 days.
 I will be responsible for paying a \$100 insurance deductible to replace the lost/stolen equipment.
 I understand that a second set of equipment may not be issued to my child unless I agree to take full responsibility for the value of the second set of equipment estimated at \$200.
 (See Cal.
 Educ.
-Code 19911 and 48904; District Administrative Procedure 2165.)
+Code 19911 and 48904)

 Damage of Equipment If the above equipment is intentionally damaged, I shall be responsible for any repair costs not to exceed the replacement value of the equipment.
 Further, I understand that I may be held financially liable to repair or replace the Chromebook at its actual value (not to exceed \$200) if my child has been involved in negligent or abusive behavior.
 (See Cal.
 Educ.
-Code 19911 and 48904; District Administrative Procedure 2165.)
+Code 19911 and 48904)

-Indemnity Student/Parent/Guardian agrees to indemnify and hold the internet provider and/or the Gompers Preparatory Academy harmless against any claim, actions, or demands relating to or arising out of any content or software displayed, distributed or otherwise disseminated in any way connected to or through the 1:1 Chromebook program at GPA school site, including without limitation any malicious or unlawful act affecting any computer, network equipment, or Internet service.
+Indemnity Student/Parent/Guardian agrees to indemnify and hold the internet provider and/or the Gompers Preparatory Academy harmless against any claim, actions, or demands relating to or arising out of any content or software displayed, distributed or otherwise disseminated in any way connected to or through GPA's 1:1 Chromebook program, including without limitation any malicious or unlawful act affecting any computer, network equipment, or Internet service.